 Becoming an egg donor can feel overwhelming and scary—especially the first time!
 Once you’ve been selected, the process can move pretty fast.
 Here is what you can expect from the medical process of providing eggs.

 Every month, in a natural menstrual cycle, women produce multiple egg follicles (sacs in the ovaries that hold the developing eggs), but only one follicle will become a mature egg and be released from the ovary during ovulation.
 The remainder of the other developing follicles do not receive enough hormones from the body to develop into mature eggs, so they pass from the body during menstruation.
-Some women naturally have more developing follicles than others—what’s known as your resting antral follicle count—and the number of eggs your body produces may change from month to month, and reduce over time.
+Some women naturally have more developing follicles than others—what’s known as your resting antral follicle count—and the number of eggs your body produces may change from month to month, and reduces over time.

 In an egg donation cycle, a physician prescribes medications, or fertility drugs, to stimulate the ovaries to get more follicles to develop into mature eggs than the usual one per month.
 There are many different medication protocols that can be used to create a higher number of mature eggs than usual, a process known as superovulation.